pwittchen/dockerfiles-java/README.md

 - to run container with CLI, type `make cli`
 - to remove container, type `make remove`
 - to list all containers, type  `make list`
+- to pull container from the docker hub, type: `make pull`
+- to run container pulled from the docker hub with CLI, type: `make cli_pulled`